TheJoeCoder/apiofeverything/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5DFKLGMU7QAMU&source=url)

-Warning: This is still in alpha so please do not use this.
+**Warning**: This is still in alpha so please do not use this unless you want to re-write your code a million times to support newer versions.

 APIOfEverything is a web API with a few things that could possibly be useful in some code.